High Noon

 The First Threshold at 20 minutes marks the transition into Act II, occurring at 24% of the runtime.
 This reveals the protagonist's commitment to Kane makes his choice: he returns to Hadleyville to face Miller, despite having turned in his badge.
 He chooses duty over his new marriage and peaceful future., moving from reaction to action.

 At 42 minutes, the Midpoint arrives at 49% of the runtime—precisely centered, creating perfect narrative symmetry.
-Structural examination shows that this crucial beat At the church, the entire community debates helping Kane.
+Notably, this crucial beat At the church, the entire community debates helping Kane.
 They vote to let him face Miller alone, rationalizing that Kane's fight will bring violence to their "civilized" town.
 False defeat: he's completely abandoned., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 67 minutes initiates the final act resolution at 79% of the runtime.
 Amy hears gunshots as she's about to board the departing train.
 Despite her pacifist beliefs, she chooses to return and stand with her husband.
 She synthesizes love with action., demonstrating the transformation achieved throughout the journey.